dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 discretion.
 The environment variables should be used by default but these options are there to allow for greater flexibility.

-The `anonymous` parameter can be set to "true" to a allow backing up to S3 or Minio bucket that requires no credentials (i.e a public bucket).
+The `anonymous` parameter can be set to "true" to allow backing up to S3 or MinIO bucket that requires no credentials (i.e a public bucket).

 ### Backup to NFS